Fairfield, California: Golf courses

+Public golf courses include Paradise Valley, and Rancho Solano.

 Government

 Prior to 2020, there were five city councilmembers, which include the Vice-Mayor and Mayor.
 Councilmembers are elected at large for four-year, staggered terms.
 Elections are held in November of even-numbered years.
 Beginning in November 2020, city council elections in Fairfield were conducted by district, with six district seats and an at-large mayoral seat for a total of seven council seats.

 As of September 2022, there were 63,897 registered voters in Fairfield; of these, 32,104 (50.2%) are Democrats, 12,810 (20.0%) are Republicans, and 14,808 (23.2%) stated no party preference.

-Schools
+Education

-Fairfield is served by two school districts: the Fairfield-Suisun Unified School District and Travis Unified School District.
-The city is also served by a community college district, private schools, and colleges.
+Public education is administered by Fairfield-Suisun Unified School District and Travis Unified School District.